 If Trump becomes president, will Washington’s massive crimes against humanity continue?

-There is no doubt that US President Barak Obama is a war criminal, as are his military and intelligence officials and most of the House and Senate.
+There is no doubt that US President Barack Obama is a war criminal, as are his military and intelligence officials and most of the House and Senate.

 Obama is the first president to keep the US at war for the entirety of his eight-year regime.
 During 2016 alone, the US dropped 26,171 bombs on wedding parties, funerals, kid’s soccer games, hospitals, schools, people in their homes and walking their streets, and farmers tilling their fields in seven countries: Iraq, Syria, Afghanistan, Libya, Yemen, Somalia and Pakistan.